spetlr-org/spetlr/docs/etl/specializations/README.md

   - changed wrt. the cache table
 - delete rows that are in the cache table but not in the data.

-Use the class `atc.cache.CacheLoaderParameters` to configure all these features.
+Use the class `spetlr.cache.CacheLoaderParameters` to configure all these features.
 See the unittests for a full example for how to use the CachedLoader.

 As a user of this base-class, inherit from it and override the methods